 There are some very useful resources freely available online to look through relating to Hong Kong.

 1. The first is the Carl T. Smith Collection online index.
 You can search this here.
 This is run by the Hong Kong Public Record Office.
-However, this does not link to digital versions of the original nearly 140,000 index cards themselves due to Hong Kong privacy laws.
+Until recently, however, this did not link to digital versions of the original nearly 140,000 index cards themselves due to Hong Kong privacy laws.
 The cards contain information about residents not only in the former British colony, but across China.
+The catalogue does now allow you to view cards, but they are small in size, and the search results are often very numerous.

 These cards contain notes from newspapers, directories, jury lists, probate records and more.
 In general they contain the key information you might be looking for.
 The sources themselves will often tell you more.
 Some abbreviations used include: CM (China Mail), DP (Hong Kong Daily Press), HKT (Hong Kong Telegraph).